sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 ssh-keygen -t ed25519 -f ed25519_keyless
 ```

-Make sure to leave password blank to enable keyless auth
+Make sure to leave password blank to enable keyless auth.

+**Edit:** After learning a little more about ssh there is a way to use an ssh key
+with password auth that you only have to type once.

+You can create an ssh key like the one above but now set a password.
+Now you
+can add this key to your ssh-agent with `ssh-add /path/to/ssh-key`.
+It most
+likely is located in your home directory.

+If the command complains about not having an ssh agent you can start it with `eval "$(ssh-agent -s)"`

 #### 2. Add local public key to authorized_keys on your Synology